 - Group four is the decision maker and carries the whole responsibility of the choice

 - Group five are the ones in charge of implementing the solution

 An extra note: if for any reasons groups one and three (recommend and agree) enter a conflict and end up in a deadlock, it is up to group three – agree – to take it up to the decision-maker, who will then act as a mediator and break the conflict.
 This is a failsafe device to make sure the process keeps going.

 You have all the basics to apply this decision making process in practice, and here are a couple of extra considerations for you.

-If you apply this system well, considering these three points above, you can directly count on a more efficient use of your time and you’ll be able to cut down on your chances of being paralyzed by a deadlock.
+If you apply this system well, considering these three points above, you can directly count on a more efficient use of your time, on circumventing typical team behaviours in uncertainty, and you’ll be able to cut down on your chances of being paralyzed by a deadlock.
 You can start with a test on one decision and once your team has worked with it you can even have different decision processes running in parallel.
 Once it becomes part of your way of working, you’ll be making a consistently better use of everyone’s time, skills and resources, including yours.

 Emotional intelligence and leadership

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.